 I thought of Stearns’ book when I came across a delightful collection of photographs of exotic dancers taken in 1890, the year he pinpoints as the beginning of the shift to thinness.
 From a contemporary perspective, they would likely be judged as “too fat,” but their plumpness was exactly what made these dancers so desirable at the time.

-More at Retronaut.Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+More at Retronaut.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
 Find her on Twitter, Facebook, and Instagram.